Got a question?

 How long is the MicroBlitz project running for?

-MicroBlitz will run for three years, but the project’s legacy will last forever.
-Once we’ve established our baseline map, we’ll be able to use it as a point of reference for decades to come – it will enable scientists to assess the environment and how farming and industry is affecting it, as well as formulate solutions and strategies to protect the environment.
-Learn more about our research and why it’s important.
+We expect that Phase 2 of the project will be completed by mid 2019 and once we’ve established our baseline map, we’ll be able to use it as a point of reference for decades to come.
+The WA Microbe Map will enable scientists to assess the environment and how farming and industry is affecting it, as well as formulate solutions and strategies to protect the environment.
+The project’s legacy will last forever.

 How can I get my organisation involved?

 There are lots of ways for organisations to support us.
-Find out more about our partners, sponsors and citizen science connections, or get in touch to discuss the opportunities for partnership.
+Find out more collaborations and citizen science connections, or get in touch to discuss the opportunities for partnership.

 Help!
 I can’t find the answer to my question here.